QuTech-Delft/prosoftdev-research/episodes/gitlab.Rmd

 ##### Change Name, Description, Visibility, or Avatar

 Click on the “Settings” sub-menu and select its “General” entry.
-Set the description to “My research diary, a collection of Markdown files”.
+Set the description to something meaningful, such as “A collection of simple recipes”.

 The project description appears in many lists and on some pages under the project’s name.